Skip to content

 def calculate_exg(optical: xr.Dataset) -> xr.DataArray:

-"""Calculate EXG (Excess Green Index) from an xarray Dataset containing spectral bands.
+"""Calculate EXG (Excess Green Index) from spectral bands.

 Args: